-Right before my 20th birthday in the summer of 2011, I did an internship at the Make-A-Wish Foundation of Central and Western North Carolina.
+Right before my 20th birthday in the summer of 2011, I did an internship at a wish-granting organization.

 During my internship, I saw that girls loved to wear headbands after losing their hair to chemotherapy.
 Being a young girl presents many struggles with self-esteem already and losing their hair as a result of a life-threatening illness is traumatic.
 Not only do they have to face the risk of losing their lives, they feel that they lose a part of their feminine identity.

 Therefore I started Headbands of Hope!
 For every headband purchased, one is given to a girl with cancer and $1 is donated to the St. Baldrick's Foundation to fund life-saving childhood cancer research.